riot/riot.github.io/api.md

 riot.unmount('user')
 ```

-If the `keepRootElement` parameter will be true the root nodes will be left into the DOM
+If the `keepRootElement` parameter will be true the root nodes will be left into the DOM.

 ```js
 // Select all the <user> tags, unmount them but leave their root nodes into the DOM